The Science of Vegan Lip Balm: Ingredients, Waxes & Clean Beauty Formulation

 What ingredients are needed to make vegan lip balm?

-Use a blend of plant waxes, such as candelilla or carnauba, nourishing oils like jojoba or almond, natural butters, and vitamin E for antioxidant support and lasting hydration.
+Use a blend of plant waxes, and sebum mimicking nourishing oils like jojoba, macadamia, avocado, or almond oil, natural butters, and vitamin E for antioxidant support and lasting hydration.

 Is beeswax vegan?